-In August 2009, I boarded the Carnival Legend with my parents, sister, and two friends.
+In August 2009, I boarded a cruise ship with my parents, sister, and two friends.
 The four of us young ladies ranged in age from 15-18.
 My best friend and I, both 18, had been counting down to the vacation for months.
 This was my third cruise and all I could hope was that it would be as carefree as the past two.
 I never once thought I had any reason to question my safety abroad the vessel, but the very first night of the weeklong cruise was the beginning of the end.

 There were a variety of things to do on the day's itinerary, but only one that appealed to us - singles night at the dance club.
 We went down to the ship’s dance club, which was exclusive to passengers aged 18 and up, around 11 p.m.
 The club wasn’t secluded by any means and security stood at the doorway and mingled around both levels of the club, so I felt I could let loose without having to worry.

 Not long after we got there, though, a few rowdy men in their late twenties called us over to their table after taking our picture.
 They offered to buy us drinks and since my friend and I weren't old enough to buy our own, we accepted the offer.
 It never even occurred to us that in the short walk from the bar back downstairs to the table the men would have time to slip something in our drinks.

 We drank and danced for a while and then things started to get fuzzy.
 My friend and I knew the men were trying to get us back to their cabin, but since we had no interest, we kept declining their overtures.
 After a while, my friend and I began feeling uncomfortable around the men, so we went to the bathroom to get away.
 We left the bathroom intending to pass on by the club and head straight to our room, but the men were sitting on the couch outside the bathroom waiting for us to leave.